Bank of Issue in Poland: Operations

 The 500 złoty note, so-called "Góral".

 Bank Emisyjny de facto replaced the independent central bank of Poland, the Bank Polski SA, which managed to evacuate most of its assets, including gold, and part of the mint, before the invasion.
 Officially, however, the Bank Polski still existed, as the Germans unsuccessfully tried to use it on the international scene to regain the assets evacuated and under the control of the Polish government in exile.

 The bank's main functions were: issuing currency, discounting promissory notes and cheques, issuing short-term loans, and taking deposits.

 The official exchange rate was set as 2 złoty = 1 reichsmark.
 This system, favoring the German currency, by artificially undervaluing the Reichsmark, was one of the ways of boosting the German economy by pillaging that of the conquered country.
 A black market exchange rate varied between three and four złotys to a reichsmark.

 From 1940 until 1945 it helped finance the German economy.
 The Bank, as well as other financial institutions in occupied Poland, were tasked with gathering as much capital as possible, to be invested in the German economy.
 Approximately 11 billion złotys (5.5 billion reichsmarks) were transferred to the German army.
 It printed new currency (unofficially named after the Bank headquarters "złoty krakowski" - Złoty of Kraków - or after director Młynarski "the młynarki") with no backing which resulted in increasing inflation (market prices rose by three to six times and the exchange rate with the American dollar doubled over the war period).

 In January 1945, the remaining assets and German personnel of the Bank were evacuated into Germany proper.
 It was officially liquidated by the Polish communist government in 1950.

+1942 business directory issued by the Emissionsbank in Polen.